Montserrat flagEnvironment & Sustainability Guide · Montserrat

 HIGH

-High risk from volcanic eruptions, hurricanes, earthquakes, landslides; 1995 Soufrière Hills eruption devastated south, displacing 2/3 population.
+High risk from volcanic eruptions, hurricanes, earthquakes, and landslides.
+Soufrière Hills volcano active since 1995, destroying Plymouth and displacing half population.
+Hurricanes frequent in Atlantic season.

 volcanic eruptionshurricanesearthquakeslandslides